cblevins/sp18-west/assignments.md

 Write a 4-5 page (1,250-1,500 words) review of a movie, TV series, video game, novel, art exhibit, or other piece of pop culture that falls loosely under the "Western" genre.
 [Full description of the assignment]({{site.baseurl}}/pop-culture-review).

-**Place Analysis (25%)** - *Due Tuesday, April 10th*
+**Place Analysis Unessay (25%)** - *In-Class Presentation Wednesday, 4/11.
+Final version due Friday, April 13th*

-Select a particular location and analyze its history and geography within the broader context of the western U.S. How you define the location is  up to you.
-It can be a particular building (the Bellagio Hotel in Las Vegas), street (San Francisco's Mission Street), neighborhood (Compton), geological feature (the Grand Canyon), or community (Vail Ski Resort).
-Some questions to consider: What are some of the important events, people, or processes that unfolded at this place?
-What was this place's significance for the region?
-How does understanding this place help us understand the West?
+Select a particular location and analyze its history and geography within the broader context of the western U.S. You will present your place analysis in an "unessay" format.
+[Full description of the assignment]({{site.baseurl}}/place-analysis)

-You will be presenting your analysis in an alternative format from the traditional 1,500-2,000 word final paper: an **"unessay."** This can take any format you like: podcast episode, sculpture, restaurant menu, board game, meme collage, etc. I want you to think creatively and apply whatever skills and interests you have to the assignment.
-For those who find this assignment daunting, I will provide guidance for a "default" option: an online exhibit of historical sources related to your place.
-Regardless of the format, the key requirement is that you must present a clear analysis and interpretation of your place that is supported by both primary and secondary sources.
-Each analysis will include an annotated bibliography of sources consulted and, depending on the format of your analysis, a written overview introducing and explaining the project.
-This final project can be completed individually or in groups of up to three students.
-You are required to meet with me during office hours to discuss your idea, a plan for completion, and to ensure that it is both feasible and meets the goals of the assignment.

 **Final Exam (15%)** - *TBD*